OpenPeerPower/operating-system/Documentation/network.md

 ## Configuration examples

 You can read the [NetworkManager manual][nm-manual] or find many configuration examples across the internet.
 Keep in mind that the system is read-only.
 If you don't want the IP address to change on every boot, you should modify the UUID property to a generic [UUID4][uuid].
 Inside the `\CONFIG\network\` directory on the USB drive or SD card, create a file called `my-network` and add the appropriate contents below:

+**NOTE: Please make sure to save this file with UNIX line endings (LF, and not Windows' default CRLF endings).
+You can do this using Notepad these days!**

 ### Default